-In March 2026, the Florida Fish and Wildlife Conservation Commission (FWC) updated its licensing system and removed the option for out-of-state visitors to purchase 3-day and 7-day saltwater fishing licenses through the FWC website or mobile app.
-According to FWC, the change is intended to "reduce the high volume of short-term license purchases and encourage anglers to buy annual licenses instead."
+In March 2026, FWC updated its licensing system and removed the option for out-of-state visitors to purchase 3-day and 7-day saltwater fishing licenses online, citing a goal to "reduce the high volume of short-term license purchases and encourage anglers to buy annual licenses instead."
+For about two months, visitors who used to buy a 7-day license from their phone on the way to the beach had to drive to a county tax collector office instead.

-Tax collector offices issue Florida fishing licenses on the spot.
+Tax collector offices still issue Florida fishing licenses on the spot — useful if you don't have a credit card handy, prefer cash, or already need to visit a tax collector for something else.
 Bring a photo ID and a method of payment.
 The closest options if you're staying in the Jacksonville or St. Augustine area:

 | County | Office | Notes |